The official store for downloading Android apps and games

 - Under the Advanced section, you’ll see the ”Install Unknown Apps” option.
 Tap and select ”Allow from this source.”

-Alternatively, after the Play Store APK download step, you can commence installation directly from your web browser.
+Alternatively, after the Google play download step, you can commence installation directly from your web browser.
 Open the Downloads history, and tap on the APK file.